shivermotion/LookBook/README.md

 ## Description:

-a social platform to keep track of books and rate and comment on them.
+a social platform to keep track of books to rate and comment on them.

-## Installation:

-## Usage:

 ## Licenses: